Bob Bakish: Early positions

 In February 1997, Bakish joined Viacom.
 Initially as vice president of planning and development, he became senior vice president of planning, development and technology in January the following year.

 In October 1999, he became the executive vice president of planning and business development of Viacom's subsidiary MTV Networks.
 From 2001 to 2004, he was executive vice president and chief operating officer of advertising sales at MTV Networks.

 In 2004, he was appointed executive vice president of operations of Viacom, Inc., and in 2006, he was also appointed executive vice president of Viacom Enterprises.
 In these two positions, he was responsible for Viacom's strategic planning and business development and the oversight of a range of business units including Famous Music, Famous Players, Viacom Plus sales and information services and technology, as well as heading Viacom's cross-divisional marketing council.

 Head of international operations at Viacom

 In January 2007, Bakish became the president of MTV Networks International (MTVNI) responsible for financial and management, overseeing MTV Networks operations outside the U.S. He immediately restructured MTVNI by cutting 8% of the workforce, merging some overseas units with the UK business and devolving responsibilities for Latin American operations to new offices across the region.
 He launched the Colors franchise of networks through the Viacom18 joint venture in India.
-MTVNI had double-digit, year-on-year growth during his tenure.